RitwikGupta/ritwikgupta.github.io/src/pages/blog/posts/2025-01-28-stop-freaking-out-about-deepseek.md

 * The Chinese Approach: With limited access to the latest hardware due to geopolitical tensions, China has leaned heavily into developing human capital.
 While their investments in datacenters are significant, the real emphasis has been on nurturing talent through rigorous education systems.

-This brings me to a critical point: scaling hardware alone has its limits.
-Resources are finite, environmental impact matters, and [perpetual growth isn’t sustainable](https://en.wikipedia.org/wiki/Factfulness).
 China’s long-term bet on talent&mdash;through many mandatory systems courses in their universities&mdash;positions them uniquely.
 In contrast, American universities have increasingly deprioritized these fundamental courses.
 Yet, many of AI’s recent breakthroughs, such as FlashAttention and automatic mixed precision, stem from advances in systems-level thinking.
 If this trend continues, the talent gap could widen significantly in China’s favor.

 DeepSeek’s success is also attributed to their unique approach to engineering.
 While U.S. companies often default to scaling up with more GPUs&mdash;even if their models poorly utilize hardware&mdash;DeepSeek was incentivized to optimize for efficiency.
 They developed new training schemes, software, and procedures to maximize performance on less advanced hardware, showcasing the power of ingenuity over brute force.